Midnight Flight, the online book on race in Chicago

 You don’t know how many times I had to stop writing and research whether the spelling of Jeffery Blvd (Avenue) was “Jeffery,” which looked strange to “Jeffrey” which seemed accurate.
 It’s the “strange” version, Jeffery, that is accurate of course in identifying a Chicago Street.

 Or, the anguish I would go through in trying to remember the name of the Jewish Community Center where my friends and I would often go every Thursday for the Sock Hop.
 Was it the “Henry Horner” JCC or the “Henry Hart” JCC?
 I always just called it the JCC.
 But, it is the Henry Hart, though Henry Horner would have made sense, too.
 Henry Horner was the first Jewish governor of the State of Illinois, the 28th Governor, who served from 1933 until 1940.
 Henry Hart was a legal scholar and aid to one of Illinois Supreme Court Justices.
 There were historical facts I had to learn years later that were not taught in our schools back then, but were just taken for granted.

 I mixed up the names of kids that did things with me and to me.
 And writing about others is a difficult thing, too.
 Maybe they don’t want to be remembered as being a part of this story.
 I tried to reach out to everyone to get their thoughts and memories, too.

 Imagine.
 We never really “knew” any Black people, except for a few and only as acquaintances.
 The man who worked as a janitor at the local synagogue.
 Or the man who made deliveries for a major retail establishment who entered the neighborhood at great personal risk for his safety.
 The murder of the Rev. Dr. Martin Luther King, Jr., also enflamed tensions.
-You could be beaten up easily and for no reason other than the color of your skin.
+You could be beaten up easily and for no reason other than for the color of your skin.
+Black and White.
 You certainly would be called names because of your skin color.
 Not just by White people, but by Black People, too.